-- Understand the overall financial position of the Council and the outturn for 2017/2018 - Have confidence that the public money with which the Council has been entrusted has been used and accounted for in an appropriate manner - Be assured that the financial position of the Council is sound and secure
+- Understand the overall financial position of the Council and the outturn for 2020/21 - Have confidence that the public money with which the Council has been entrusted has been used and accounted for in an appropriate manner - Be assured that the financial position of the Council is sound and secure

-This Statement of Accounts for the year ended 31 March 2018 has been prepared in accordance with the requirements of the Chartered Institute of Public Finance and Accountancy (CIPFA).
+This Statement of Accounts for the year ended 31 March 2021 has been prepared in accordance with the requirements of the Chartered Institute of Public Finance and Accountancy (CIPFA).

 This Narrative Report provides information about Mansfield, including key issues affecting the Council and its accounts.
-It also provides a summary of the Council's financial position at 31 March 2018 and is structured as follows:
+It also provides a summary of the Council's financial position at 31 March 2021 and is structured as follows:

 - 1. An introduction to Mansfield and District - 2.
 An introduction to Mansfield District Council - 3.
-The Council's Vision, Priorities and Outcomes in 2017/2018 - 4.
-The Financial Performance in 2017/2018 - 5.
-Looking Forward Budget pressures and efficiency plans for the future - 6.
-Governance - 7.
-Risk and Opportunity Management - 8.
+The Council's Vision, Priorities and Outcomes in 2020/21 - 4.
+Summary position and key considerations in relation to Covid-19 - 5.
+The Financial Performance in 2020/21 - 6.
+Looking Forward Budget pressures and efficiency plans for the future - 7.
+Governance - 8.
+Risk and Opportunity Management - 9.
 Explanation of the Financial Statements